Hi! I’m Boo, an Asian small-clawed Otter

 Throughout Asia, the Otter’s habitat is being taken over by agriculture such as rice fields.
 Even in rice fields, the Otters still forage for food and their persistence in finding it leads to farmers perceiving them as pests.
 Due to this ongoing habitat loss and pollution, the Asian small-clawed Otter is now listed as vulnerable to extinction.

-The National Zoo & aquarium is home to 3 Otters – Boo and her 2 pups, brother and sister Bal and Bel.
+The National Zoo & Aquarium is home to 5 Otters – Bal and Pai, plus their offspring Basil, Chester and Josey.

 Asian small-clawed Otter Facts